zsh-users/antigen/index.md

     # Load the theme.
     antigen theme robbyrussell

-    # Tell antigen that you're done.
+    # Tell Antigen that you're done.
     antigen apply

-Open your zsh with this zshrc and you should see all the bundles you defined here, getting installed.
-Once its done, you are ready to roll.
-The complete syntax for the `antigen bundle` command is discussed further down on this page.
+Open your zsh with this `.zshrc` and you should see all the bundles you defined here, getting installed.
+Once it's done, you are ready to roll.
+The complete syntax for the `antigen bundle` command is discussed in the [Commands][] page.

-You can find more examples in the wiki: [Antigen in the wild][wild].
+Furthermore, [In the wild][wild] wiki section has more configuration examples.
+You may as well take a look at the [Show off][] wiki page for interactive mode usage.

+## Meta

-## Motivation
+### Motivation

 If you use zsh and [oh-my-zsh][], you know that having many different plugins that are developed by many different authors in a single (sub)repo is not very